LostProperty/deform_demo/README.rst

 1. Done - Display a form for a recipe

 2. Save a recipe (to the DB)
- - new branch and scaffold a new project
+ - end point to create an entry in the DB
- - integrate the scaffolding
+ - form to create an entry in the DB
- - use postgres DB
+ - mapping on post to model?
+How best to handle this
  - validation error
  - map with pstucts/cstructs?
  - can we have custom html?